cpmech/russell/russell_tensor/README.md

 Work in progress...

 This repository contains structures and functions to perform tensor analysis in continuum mechanics.
-We give focus to second and fourth order tensors expressed by their components with respect to an orthonormal Mandel basis.
+We give focus to second and fourth order tensors expressed by their components placed in a vector or matrix.
+We also consider the Mandel basis.

 Documentation: